lowRISC/opentitan/doc/guides/getting_started/src/README.md

 If that prints out the file path without errors, then you've successfully installed the toolchain.
 Otherwise, try to find the `riscv32-unknown-elf-as` file in your file system and make sure `$TOOLCHAIN_PATH` is correctly set.

-## Step 5: Set up your Simulation Tool or FPGA
+## Step 5: Set up your simulation tool or FPGA

 *Note: If you are using the pre-built Docker container, Verilator is already installed.
 Unless you know you need the FPGA or DV guides, you can skip this step.*